xamarin/xamarin-forms-samples/UserInterface/TableView/README.md

 ---
 name: Xamarin.Forms - Xamarin.Forms TableView
-description: This sample relates to the TableView in Xamarin.Forms doc.
+description: "This sample relates to the TableView in Xamarin.Forms doc.
 The app consists of several tabs.
-There are four tabs with identical tables, with each...
+There are four tabs with identical tables #ui"
 page_type: sample
 languages:
 - csharp